Special Weather Statement issued for Jefferson by NWS - NewsBreak

-Effective: 2022-05-18 17:06:00 EDT Expires: 2022-05-18 17:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with this storm.
+Effective: 2022-05-18 19:54:00 EDT Expires: 2022-05-18 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Larue; Nelson A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 530 PM EDT FOR SOUTH CENTRAL NELSON AND CENTRAL LARUE COUNTIES At 506 PM EDT, a severe thunderstorm was located over Hodgenville, moving east at 40 mph.
+Target Area: Casey A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM EDT FOR SOUTHEASTERN CASEY COUNTY At 753 PM EDT, severe thunderstorms were located along a line extending from 6 miles north of Magnum to near Cains Store, moving east at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of south central Nelson and central Larue Counties, including the following locations...
-Lyons, Gethsemane, Athertonville, Boundary Oak, Howardstown, Stiles, Gleanings, Roanoke, Mathers Mill and New Haven.
+These severe thunderstorms will remain over mainly rural areas of southeastern Casey County, including the following locations Evona, Lawhorn Hill, Ware, Windsor, Teddy, Gilpin, Bethelridge, Argyle and Labascus.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0